[Copilot Studio] Tried Handling KPI Aggregation Deterministically Without Relying on LLM: Two Approaches Using Code Interpreter and Office Script

 Source: Modify an existing flow to use with an agent | Microsoft Learn

-Call the flow as a tool, complete "aggregation/file operations (Office Script/code interpreter) → Respond to the agent" within 2 minutes (recommended 100 seconds), and return the result.
-Subsequent processing placed after Respond to the agent (e.g., Teams notification, log writing) continues in the background for up to 30 days after responding to the user
+Call the flow as a tool, complete "aggregation/file operations (Office Script/code interpreter) → Respond to the agent" within 2 minutes (recommended 100 seconds) to return results.
+Subsequent processing placed after Respond to the agent (e.g., Teams notifications, log writing) continues in the background for up to 30 days after responding to the user.

 8. How to Choose Between the Two Approaches

-Having run both approaches on actual machines, the choice can be organized around whether "it's okay to have AI generate the code every time."
+After running both on actual hardware, the choice can be organized around "whether it's okay to have AI generate code each time."

-• If you want to flexibly ask for aggregation in natural language, like year-over-year comparisons, forecasts, or table joins, choose Approach 1 (code interpreter).
-It can calculate in Python and generate aggregation tables, charts, and Excel files.
-However, it incurs premium billing and responses can take minutes.
-Embedding code in the prompt fixes the content of the calculation (aggregation logic) and output (6 trials all had matching output).
-However, it's not possible to fix every single character of the execution code, such as the file read line or quote style.
+- If you want to flexibly request aggregation in natural language, like year-over-year comparisons, forecasts, or table joins, choose Approach 1 (code interpreter).
+It can calculate with Python, and can also generate aggregation tables, charts, and Excel files.
+However, it requires premium billing and responses can take minutes.
+By embedding code in the prompt, the substance of the calculation (aggregation logic) and output can be fixed (output matched in all 6 trials).
+However, the code cannot be fixed character by character—the file reading line and quoting style may vary between runs.

-• If you want to write the aggregation logic once and execute it exactly the same way every time, choose Approach 2 (Office Script).
-Since TypeScript-written processing is executed from a flow, there are no premium billing (Copilot Credits) charges and the code is never regenerated.
+- If you want to write the aggregation logic once and execute it exactly the same way every time, choose Approach 2 (Office Script).
+Processing written in TypeScript is executed from the flow, so it doesn't incur premium billing (Copilot Credits) and the code is never regenerated.

-Both approaches share the point of not having the LLM perform calculations, and the content of the calculation can be fixed.
+Both approaches are the same in that they don't let the LLM perform calculations, and the substance of the calculations can be fixed.

-The difference is that the code interpreter has AI assemble the code for each request, so while embedding can fix the content of the calculation and output, the read line and quote style can vary from run to run.
-In contrast, Office Script runs the pre-written code exactly as-is, not changing a single character.
+The difference is that with the code interpreter, AI assembles the code for each request, so while embedding fixes the substance of the calculation and output, the reading line and quoting style can vary between runs, whereas with Office Script, the pre-written code runs character for character exactly as written.

-For the ultimate end-to-end agent goal, a practical approach would be to split the roles: Office Script for lightweight fixed aggregation, and the code interpreter for flexible analysis.
+In the final goal of an end-to-end agent, a realistic approach would be to assign roles—Office Script for lightweight fixed aggregation, code interpreter for flexible analysis.

 9. Summary

-By performing aggregation deterministically without relying on the LLM, the accuracy of report figures can be maintained.
+If you perform aggregation deterministically without relying on an LLM, you can maintain the accuracy of report numbers.

 This article tried two approaches.

-Office Script runs pre-written TypeScript exactly as-is, always returning the same result for the same input.
+Office Script, since the pre-written TypeScript runs as-is, always returns the same result for the same input.

-The code interpreter, when the Python code used for aggregation is embedded in the prompt, can fix the content of the calculation (aggregation logic) and output, confirmed to return the same values every time across 6 trials.
-However, it's not possible to fix every single character of the execution code, such as the file read line or quote style.
+The code interpreter, by embedding the Python code used for aggregation in the prompt, can fix the substance of the calculation (aggregation logic) and output, and we confirmed the same values were returned every time across 6 trials.
+However, the code cannot be fixed character by character—the file reading line and quoting style are not fixed.

-The axis for choosing is simple: if the aggregation content is determined and you want to always execute with the same processing, choose Office Script with no premium billing; if flexible analysis like year-over-year comparisons or forecasts is needed, choose the code interpreter (premium).
+The axis for choosing is simple: if the aggregation content is determined and you want it executed reliably the same way, choose Office Script with no premium billing; if you need flexible analysis like year-over-year comparisons or forecasts, choose the code interpreter (premium).

-Note that the time constraint for synchronous responses (times out at 2 minutes, recommended within 100 seconds) is common to both the code interpreter and agent flows, and "there's no limit with a flow" is not the case.
+Note that the synchronous response time constraint (times out at 2 minutes, recommended within 100 seconds) is common to both the code interpreter and agent flows, and "flows don't have limits" is not the case.

-In this verification, both approaches returned the same values.
+In this verification, the two approaches returned the same values.

-However, this match is simply because both were written with the same aggregation logic and the same rounding—since they are separate implementations (Python and Office Script), if the writing differs, the results can diverge.
+However, this only matched because both were written with the same aggregation logic and the same rounding—since they are separate implementations (Python and Office Script), if the implementation diverges, the results can differ.

-"Because there are two means, the values will always match" is not guaranteed, so if using both in parallel, it's safer to cross-check the results to confirm they match.
+"Having two methods doesn't guarantee the same values," so if using both together, it's safer to cross-check the results to confirm they match.

-In any case, we confirmed the division of labor: leave the calculations themselves to deterministic means, and have the LLM handle only the insertion and text generation for insights.
+In any case, we confirmed the division of responsibility: leave the calculations themselves to deterministic means, and let the LLM handle only insertion and the text generation of insights.

 Next time, we'll turn these aggregated values into charts.